AdityaGit-1/Odoo-Asset-Flow-/README.md

 ---

-## The two invariants judges will poke at (build these to win)

-1. **Booking overlap = a Postgres exclusion constraint.** Overlaps become *physically impossible* at the DB, not defended in app code. `tstzrange` with `[)` semantics gives the exact spec behaviour (9–10 and 10–11 don't clash;
-   9:30–10:30 does).
-See Phase 4.
-2. **Allocation conflict = a partial unique index** (`UNIQUE (asset_id) WHERE status='ACTIVE'`) as the DB guarantee, plus `SELECT … FOR UPDATE` on the asset row for the clean *"currently held by Priya"* message + transfer offer.
-Belt and suspenders.
-See Phase 4.

-If you demo nothing else deeply, demo these two under concurrent requests.

----

 ## Definition of done (whole project)

 - Every role can log in and sees a role-appropriate dashboard with live KPIs.